 Granulocytes may be transfused when sepsis occurs in a patient with profound persistent neutropenia Neutropenia Neutropenia is a reduction in the blood neutrophil count.
 If it is severe, the risk and severity of bacterial and fungal infections increase.
 Focal symptoms of infection may be muted, but fever... read more (neutrophils < 500/mcL [0.5 × 109/L]) who is unresponsive to antibiotics.
 Granulocytes must be given within 24 hours of harvest; however, testing for HIV, hepatitis, human T-cell lymphotropic virus, and syphilis may not be completed before infusion.
 Because of improved antibiotic therapy and drugs that stimulate granulocyte production during chemotherapy, granulocytes are seldom used.

-Rh immune globulin (RhIg), given IM or IV, prevents development of maternal Rh antibodies that can result from fetomaternal hemorrhage Pathophysiology Erythroblastosis fetalis is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal red blood cells.... read more .
+Rh immune globulin (RhIg), given IM or IV, prevents development of maternal Rh antibodies that can result from fetomaternal hemorrhage Pathophysiology Hemolytic disease of the fetus and neonate is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal... read more .
 The standard dose of intramuscular RhIg (300 mcg) must be given to an Rh-negative mother immediately after abortion or delivery (live or stillborn) unless the infant is Rho(D) and Du negative or the mother’s serum already contains anti-Rho(D).
 If fetomaternal hemorrhage is > 30 mL, a larger dose is needed.
 If hemorrhage of this amount is suspected, testing of the volume of fetomaternal hemorrhage begins with the screening rosette test, which, if positive, is followed by a quantitative test (eg, Kleihauer-Betke test).

 RhIg is also used to treat immune thrombocytopenia Immune Thrombocytopenia (ITP) Immune thrombocytopenia (ITP) is a bleeding disorder usually without anemia or leukopenia.
 Typically, it is chronic in adults, but it is usually acute and self-limited in children.
 Spleen size... read more (ITP), in which case it is given IV.